nokenwa/twilio-signal-london-23-build-projects/messaging/README.md

 - A Twilio account.
 If you don't have one, [sign up for free](https://www.twilio.com/try-twilio?utm_campaign=EVENT_SIGNAL_2023_OCT_13_SIGNAL_London_EMEA&utm_source=twilio&utm_medium=conference&utm_content=signallondon2023&utm_term=devevangel) at Twilio and obtain your account SID, API key, and API secret.

+- Purchase a Phone Number in the Console

+- Create a [messaging service](https://www.twilio.com/docs/messaging/services#create-a-messaging-service) and add the phone number to it

+## Optional

+- Create a [WhatsApp Sender](https://www.twilio.com/docs/whatsapp/self-sign-up) for your phone number

+- [Add this sender](https://www.twilio.com/docs/messaging/services#using-whatsapp-with-messaging-services) to the messaging service as well

 ## Project Configuration

 This project requires the usage of environment variables to configure certain services.
 To set up these variables, follow the steps below: